 A wedding is one of the most celebrated times in your life and can be enhanced by sentimental wedding traditions.
 It is an important occasion not just for you and your partner but for your families too.
-The sacred union between your two souls is a joyous event full of sweet, romantic and sentimental moments.
+The sacred union between your two souls is a joyous event full of sweet, romantic, and sentimental moments.
 This is the time for your family to all come together for the wedding planning.
 Which makes it a great time to bond as a new, even larger family.
 These ceremonies are not mere traditions that have been followed since time immemorial.
 They also act as a binding factor between your families.
 We recommend adding at least one of these sweet traditions to your wedding.
-Choose one based on the country of your destination wedding or even your own heritage.
+Choose one based on the country of your destination wedding or even your heritage.
 The list below is some of our favorites!

 Reasons to Include Wedding Traditions

-Every county and culture has its own unique wedding traditions that are performed for various reasons.
+Every county and culture has its unique wedding traditions that are performed for various reasons.
 Some customs ward off evil from the couple, some wish them luck, and some are about honoring their religion.
 However, all are about making lasting memories on your special day.
-While many of these traditions from other cultures come off as unusual, most of them have a logical or a mythological origin that is actually quite sweet.
-Some of these traditions may resonate with you and your fiance, and you can easily incorporate them into your own ceremony.
+While many of these traditions from other cultures come off as unusual, most of them have a logical or a mythological origin that is quite sweet.
+Some of these traditions may resonate with you and your fiance, and you can easily incorporate them into your ceremony.
 Wedding planners may also use these customs to provide suggestions to their clients who are looking to add something unique to their wedding festivities.

 Celebratory Champagne Tower in France

 Although you are likely to see the champagne tower at any modern wedding, the tradition is unmistakably French.
 This custom comes from the Napoleonic era and is also known as Sabrage.
-Traditionally the champagne bottle is opened with a saber – both historical and romantic in its own way.
+Traditionally the champagne bottle is opened with a saber – both historical and romantic in its way.
 The bubbly drink is poured into the top glass of the tower and overflows to fill the rest of the glasses.
-A champagne pyramid is a French masterpiece that is regularly adopted by couples all over a world.
+A champagne pyramid is a French masterpiece that is regularly adopted by couples all over the world.
 Definitely, include this display if you want to impress your guests.
 Just make sure the tower is built by professionals.

 A Wedding Lasso for the Couple in Mexico